philip2003/Exploratory-Data---Project-2/README.md

 ## 4  09001 10100401  PM25-PRI    15.714 POINT 1999
 ## 8  09001 10100404  PM25-PRI   234.178 POINT 1999
 ## 12 09001 10100501  PM25-PRI     0.128 POINT 1999

+# You must address the following questions and tasks in your exploratory analysis.
+# For each question/task you will need to make a single plot.
+# Unless specified, you can use any plotting system in R to make your plot.
 ## 16 09001 10200401  PM25-PRI     2.036 POINT 1999
 ## 20 09001 10200504  PM25-PRI     0.388 POINT 1999
 ## 24 09001 10200602  PM25-PRI     1.490 POINT 1999